 In this case the treaty setting up the federation could guarantee state ownership of the means of production in East Germany for, say, fifty years.
-Such a federation of the two German states might gradually evolve in the direction of greater federal control, without touching the socialistic economy of Eastern Germany.
-If a number of years after the federation was established, there were free elections in Germany, the Social Democratic Party might pledge the preservation of the socialistic economy of Eastern Germany and might be voted into office on this basis.
+Such a federation of the two German states might gradually evolve the direction of greater federal control, without touching the socialistic economy of Eastern Germany.
+If a number of years after the federation was established there were free elections in Germany, the Social Democratic Party might pledge the preservation of the socialistic economy of Eastern Germany and might be voted into office on this basis.

-It is conceivable that maintaining a socialist economy in

-Eastern Germany would provide Germany with a buffering capacity, in case of depressions that might hit the free economy of the Common conceivable that it would become political possible for Germany to obtain an option for the purchase of territories lost to Poland, if these territories were added to the state-controlled economy of Eastern Germany rather than to the free market economy of Western
+It is conceivable that maintaining a socialist economy in Eastern Germany would provide Germany with a buffering capacity, in case of depressions that might hit the free economy of the Common Market, and thus give the economy of Germany a flexibility not possessed by the other nations of Western Europe.
+It is further conceivable that it would become politically possible for Germany to obtain an option for the purchase of territories lost to Poland, if these territories were added to the state-controlled economy of Eastern Germany rather than to the free market economy of Western Germany.